Direct democracy: Modern era

 Modern-era citizen-lawmaking occurs in the cantons of Switzerland from the 13th century.
-In 1847 the Swiss added the "statute referendum" to their national constitution.
+In 1848 the Swiss added the "statute referendum" to their national constitution, requiring the public to vote on if a constitutional change should occur.
 They soon discovered that merely having the power to veto Parliament's laws was not enough.
 In 1891 they added the "constitutional amendment initiative".
 Swiss politics since 1891 have given the world a valuable experience-base with the national-level constitutional amendment initiative.
 In the past 120 years, more than 240 initiatives have been put to referendums.
 Most popular initiatives are discussed and approved by the Parliament before the referendum.
 Out of the remaining initiatives that go to the referendum, only about 10% are approved by voters; in addition, voters often opt for a version of the initiative rewritten by the government.
 (See "Direct democracy in Switzerland" below.)

 Some of the issues surrounding the related notion of a direct democracy using the Internet and other communications technologies are dealt with in the article on e-democracy and below under the heading Electronic direct democracy.
 More concisely, the concept of open-source governance applies principles of the free software movement to the governance of people, allowing the entire populace to participate in government directly, as much or as little as they please.

-It has been suggested that direct democracy could be one of the bases of anarchist and left-libertarian political thought.
-Direct democracy has been championed by anarchist thinkers since its inception, and direct democracy as a political theory has been largely influenced by anarchism.